abdulmanafpv/Insurance-Data-Analysis/README.md

 d.
 5 point summary of numerical attributes

 e.
-Distribution of ‘bmi’, ‘age’ and ‘charges’ column
+Distribution of ‘bmi’, ‘age’ and ‘charges’ columns

 f.
 Measure of skewness of ‘bmi’, ‘age’ and ‘charges’ columns